Joan Phillip

-Joan Phillip (formerly Stewart; born June 12, 1952) is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia since 2023, as a member of the NDP.
+Joan Phillip (formerly Stewart; June 12, 1952 – August 28, 2026) was a Canadian politician who served as a member of the Legislative Assembly of British Columbia from 2023 until her death in 2026, as a member of the NDP.

 An Indigenous leader and climate activist, Phillip grew up in North Vancouver and Vancouver's Downtown Eastside.
-She previously worked as a land manager for the Penticton Indian Band, and ran for the federal New Democrats during the 2019 and 2021 Canadian federal elections in the riding of Central Okanagan—Similkameen—Nicola.
+She also worked as a land manager for the Penticton Indian Band, and ran for the federal New Democrats during the 2019 and 2021 Canadian federal elections in the riding of Central Okanagan—Similkameen—Nicola.

 Following the 2023 resignation of Vancouver-Mount Pleasant member of the Legislative Assembly (MLA) Melanie Mark, Phillip was acclaimed as the BC NDP's candidate to contest the by-election.
 She was elected the riding's MLA at the June 24, 2023, by-election.
-She was re-elected in the 2024 British Columbia general election in the newly named Vancouver-Strathcona.
+She was re-elected in the 2024 British Columbia general election in the Vancouver-Strathcona riding (substantially the same as Vancouver-Mount Pleasant, but renamed).

 Early life and activism

-Phillip was born Joan Carter on June 12, 1952, and raised in the city of North Vancouver, British Columbia, spending her childhood between there and Vancouver's Downtown Eastside.
-She was the granddaughter of Tsleil-Waututh actor, writer, and Chief Dan George, and the daughter of Elder Robert "Bob" George, Dan George's son.
+Phillip was born Joan Carter on June 12, 1952, and raised in the city of North Vancouver, British Columbia, spending her childhood there and in Vancouver's Downtown Eastside.
+Her Indigenous name was Amshen.
+She was the daughter of Bob George, a Tsleil-Waututh elder; his father was Dan George, an actor, writer, and Tsleil-Waututh chief.
 She was born alongside her twin sister, Joyce.
 Among her siblings is author Lee Maracle.

-Since Phillip was sixteen, she has been involved in political activism.
-Phillip, then Carter, was a member of the Native Alliance for Red Power (NARP), an Indigenous militant organization established in the 1960s.
+Involved in political activism from the age of sixteen, Phillip, then Carter, was a member of the Native Alliance for Red Power (NARP), an Indigenous militant organization established in the 1960s.
 Glen Coulthard described Phillip, then Carter, in the Routledge Handbook of Critical Indigenous Studies as one of the core NARP members alongside Ray Bobb, Willie Dunn, David Hanuse, and Henry Jack.
 As an activist, she allied herself with the Palestine Liberation Organization and Black Panthers.
 In 1975, Carter led a delegation of 18 Western Canadian Indigenous representatives, called the Native Peoples Friendship Delegation, to the People's Republic of China.

-Phillip has an extensive career as an environmental activist, having previously worked to oppose the Trans Mountain pipeline, Ajax mine, Site C dam, and the salmon farm industry.
+She had an extensive career as an environmental activist, having previously worked to oppose the Trans Mountain pipeline, Ajax mine, Site C dam, and the salmon farm industry.
 In solidarity with the ongoing Oka Crisis in 1990, Phillip and her husband Stewart organized a rail blockade of Seton Portage, being arrested by the RCMP in the process.
-Phillip alongside her husband are closely associated with one another in activist circles, having protested together since the 1970s.
+Phillip alongside her husband were closely associated with one another in activist circles, having protested together since the 1970s.
 Climate organization 350 degrees Canada dubbed Phillip one of seven candidates to watch during her previous runs for federal office.

 Phillip studied Indigenous peoples' resource management at the University of Saskatchewan and at the National Aboriginal Land Managers Association.